MicrosoftDocs/win32/desktop-src/dlgbox/find-and-replace-dialog-boxes.md

 ---
 title: Find and Replace Dialog Boxes
-description: Displays a modeless dialog box that allows the user to specify a string to search for, as well as options to use when searching for text in a document. ms.assetid: 'c8c035bf-795d-42a7-abc6-168dea43e6e9'
+description: Displays a modeless dialog box that allows the user to specify a string to search for, as well as options to use when searching for text in a document. ms.assetid: c8c035bf-795d-42a7-abc6-168dea43e6e9
-keywords: ["Windows User Interface,user input", "Windows User Interface,Common Dialog Box Library", "user input,Common Dialog Box Library", "capturing user input,Common Dialog Box Library", "Common Dialog Box Library", "common dialog boxes", "Find dialog box", "Replace dialog box", "customizing Find dialog box", "customizing Replace dialog box", "predefined dialog boxes", "dialog boxes,Find", "dialog boxes,Replace"]
+keywords:
+- Windows User Interface,user input
+- Windows User Interface,Common Dialog Box Library
+- user input,Common Dialog Box Library
+- capturing user input,Common Dialog Box Library
+- Common Dialog Box Library
+- common dialog boxes
+- Find dialog box
+- Replace dialog box
+- customizing Find dialog box
+- customizing Replace dialog box
+- predefined dialog boxes
+- dialog boxes,Find
+- dialog boxes,Replace
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Find and Replace Dialog Boxes

 Displays a modeless dialog box that allows the user to specify a string to search for, as well as options to use when searching for text in a document.
 The **Replace** dialog box lets the user specify a string to search for and a replacement string, as well as options to control the operation.

-You create and display a **Find** dialog box by initializing a [**FINDREPLACE**](findreplace-str.md) structure and passing the structure to the [**FindText**](findtext.md) function.
+You create and display a **Find** dialog box by initializing a [**FINDREPLACE**](/windows/win32/Commdlg/ns-commdlg-tagfindreplacea?branch=master) structure and passing the structure to the [**FindText**](/windows/win32/Commdlg/nf-commdlg-findtexta?branch=master) function.
 The following illustration shows a typical **Find** dialog box.

 ![find dialog box](images/finddialogboxxp.png)

-You create and display a **Replace** dialog box by initializing a [**FINDREPLACE**](findreplace-str.md) structure and passing the structure to the [**ReplaceText**](replacetext.md) function.
+You create and display a **Replace** dialog box by initializing a [**FINDREPLACE**](/windows/win32/Commdlg/ns-commdlg-tagfindreplacea?branch=master) structure and passing the structure to the [**ReplaceText**](/windows/win32/Commdlg/nf-commdlg-replacetexta?branch=master) function.
 The following illustration shows a typical **Replace** dialog box.

 ![replace dialog box](images/replacedialogboxxp.png)

 Unlike other common dialog boxes, the **Find** and **Replace** dialog boxes are modeless.
 A modeless dialog box allows the user to switch between the dialog box and the window that created it.
 This is useful for letting the user search for a string, switch to the application window to work on the string, and switch back to the dialog box to search for another string without repeating the command needed to open the dialog box.

-If the [**FindText**](findtext.md) or [**ReplaceText**](replacetext.md) function successfully creates the dialog box, it returns a handle to the dialog box.
+If the [**FindText**](/windows/win32/Commdlg/nf-commdlg-findtexta?branch=master) or [**ReplaceText**](/windows/win32/Commdlg/nf-commdlg-replacetexta?branch=master) function successfully creates the dialog box, it returns a handle to the dialog box.
 You can use this handle to move and communicate with the dialog box.
 If the function cannot create the dialog box, it returns **NULL**.
-You can determine the cause of an error by calling the [**CommDlgExtendedError**](commdlgextendederror.md) function to retrieve the extended error value.
+You can determine the cause of an error by calling the [**CommDlgExtendedError**](/windows/win32/Commdlg/nf-commdlg-commdlgextendederror?branch=master) function to retrieve the extended error value.

 This section discusses the following topics.